RedHatQuickCourses/rhods-qc-apps/7.hands-on-lab/README.md

 # Hands-on Lab: Hit the RHODS

-In this exercise, you will create a complete data science project for detecting fraudulent credit card transactions.
+In this exercise, you will complete the data science project for detecting fraudulent credit card transactions.
+In the previous exercise, you have seen how to run pipelines for detecting fraudulent transactions using a pre-trained model.
+Let's now create a new version of this model and deploy it!

 The lab materials include notebooks that implement parts of the project workflow.
-Your task is to complete the missing parts of those notebooks and create a data science pipeline to meet the lab specifications.
+Your task is to complete the missing parts of those notebooks and create a data science pipeline and serve the model to meet the lab specifications.

 ## Prerequisites